 This course will introduce students to the preparation of research seminars in their respective fields of research.
 Students will develop their oral and visual presentation skills and participate in the discussion of other student presentations.
 As part of this course, students will present and discuss recent journal articles describing novel and major scientific advances.
-Students will learn how to critique and answer questions The students are required to present their on their respective articles.
-The students are required to present their thesis work publicly.
-The dissertation is
+Students will learn how to critique and answer questions on their respective articles.